Memories of the Phonograph

 trademark for Eldridge Johnson's Victor Talking Machine Company (which

 Johnson took over from Emile Berliner).

-With his ear cocked sitting in front of a talking machine listening to
+his ear cocked sitting in front of a talking machine listening to

 "His Master's Voice," Nipper would be seen in countless advertisements

 into the 21st century and far outlive the Victor and its generation

 of the original owner, displayed an Edison Phonograph as the subject